Should You Be Worried About Your Water Heater?

 Water heater explosions may be rare but they are dangerous.
 The force released can break through walls and cause serious injury.
 Scalding hot water can seriously burn.
 There are even reported cases of death due to an exploding hot water system.

 However, there are modern safety systems preventing serious damage.
+Water heater explosions are rare.
 That means you really don’t need to sit there worrying about your hot water tank every minute of every day.

 Under Pressure: The Pressure Relief Valve

 In terms of risk, the temperature and pressure relief valve is going to cause the most issues.
 A malfunctioning pressure relief valve is what leads to many explosions.